jppeirce/swimmers-itch/README.md

 swimitchcontrol.R - Start here!
 This is the main file.
 It contains the commands for all graphs included in our paper.

 swimitchfun.R - Yes, this file is fun!!
-(As long as you love DEs as much as I do) It contains the Forward-backward sweep method with a 4th order Runge-Kutta scheme to solve the state equations and their corresponding adjoint equations.
+(As long as you love DEs as much as I do) It contains the forward-backward sweep method with a 4th order Runge-Kutta scheme to solve the state equations and their corresponding adjoint equations.

 SwimItchPar4IBAparallel.R - Code that applies a genetic algorithm scheme to the minimization process used to approximate the unknown parameters $\beta$, $\chi$, and $k_{\rm B}$.
 Designed for parallel computation.